 Permission Based Email Marketing

-Emailcenter UK Limited promotes and supports ethical email marketing practices, which means we only work with businesses who wish to run permission-based email marketing campaigns using our software and services.
+Emailcenter UK Limited promotes and supports ethical email marketing practices, which means we only work with businesses who wish to run permission-based email marketing programmes using our software and services.

-Approval can be requested in a variety of ways, at various stages of the customer journey.
-For example, you can use a page or pop up on your website to encourage visitors to subscribe, or even ask your customers to tick a box at the order confirmation page.
+Approval can be requested in a variety of ways, and at various stages of the customer journey.
+For example, you can use a sign up page or pop up on your website to encourage visitors to subscribe, or even ask your customers to tick a box at the order confirmation page.

 A double opt-in subscription process is a good way to ensure the consumer intended on signing up to your email list.
 This will eliminate all the bad email addresses that contain typos and allow you to validate the email address given.

 Why It’s Best to Avoid Third Party Data